 There are some things you can do to lower the chances of something going wrong.
-Here are seven maintenance tips for keeping your home safe.
+Here are some maintenance tips for keeping your home and its surrounds safe.

 1. Remove dead trees and foliage

 Not only does this keep your yard tidy and safe, it can also help prevent damage from falling branches and reduce the risk of a fire spreading.
 If in doubt, professional arborists can help identify and remove dangerous branches.

 No-one’s favourite job – but an important one.
 This can help reduce rot and moisture as well as reducing the risk of a fire and gutters overflowing in wet weather.
 Always remember to be safe when working on roofs and ladders.